Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 For a parent with dementia in North Carolina, the choice between assisted living and memory care turns on one thing: whether the disease has progressed far enough to make your parent unsafe.

-The cost of senior care in North Carolina sits close to the middle of the country, but the figure that matters depends on the setting.
+The cost of senior care in North Carolina sits close to national medians, but the figure that matters depends on the setting.

-If you're pricing assisted living in North Dakota for a parent, plan around roughly $5,335 a month, a real number to sit with before you tour a single building.
+If you're pricing assisted living in North Dakota for a parent, plan around roughly $4,729 a month in 2026, a real number to sit with before you tour a single building.

 The choice between assisted living and memory care in North Dakota comes down to one question about your parent's safety with dementia.